KrishnaKothandaraman/Artificial-Intelligence-Northeastern/README.md

-# Pacman Project for CS4100 Foundations of Artififial Intelligence
+# Pacman Project for CS4100 Foundations of Artififial Intelligence at Northeastern University Boston

 This repository contains the files associated with the work I did for the Pacman project to practice applying AI techniques in a challenging environment.